About Us – Discover Our Story and Mission

 In Spain, after graduating from high school at the age of 16 you have the choice of whether to continue your education or not.
 I decided to continue with a Spanish Baccalaureate (IB) course at night school.

-I received a special letter from the tennis association granting me permission to attend an adult school in order to train during the day.
+I received a special letter from the tennis association granting me permission to attend an adult school and train during the day.

-My day would consist of early morning tennis training, lunch, physical training, and then into the school from around 6 pm-11 pm.
-I would get the bus into town in the evening, and my classes were great fun as I met people from all circles of life.
+My days consisted of early morning tennis training, lunch, physical training, and then into the school from around 6-11 pm.
+I got the bus to town in the evening, and my classes were great fun as I met people from all circles of life.

-This period was also tough for me, I couldn’t get a high enough ranking in order to obtain a full tennis scholarship to the US, and tuition fees are simply too expensive.
+This period was also tough for me.
+I couldn’t get a high enough ranking in order to obtain a full tennis scholarship to the US.
+US Tuition fees are simply too expensive.

 So at this point, I already knew that I wouldn’t have what it takes to play professionally and make a living from going on tour.
 I decided to continue my education in the UK and start a bachelor’s degree.